 These nasal sprays are available in different strengths.
 Some lower strength steroid nasal sprays can be bought from your pharmacy, without a prescription but the higher strengths are available on prescription only.

 Most people can use a steroid nasal spray, unless they have ever had an allergic reaction to this medicine.
 However, you should talk to your doctor or pharmacist before using a steroid nasal spray if you have:

 - recently had surgery on your nose.

 People with hay fever only need to use steroid nasal sprays for a few months of the year, for the hay fever season, but people with ongoing rhinitis may need to use them long-term.
 The long-term use of steroid nasal sprays is thought to be safe.

 It takes a few days for a steroid spray to build up to its full effect.
 When you first start using the spray, you will not have an immediate relief of symptoms.
 In some people it can take up to 2 weeks or longer to get the maximum benefit.

 If you use the spray for hay fever, it is best to start using it at least a week before the hay fever season starts.

-To get the most benefit from the medication, it is important to use the correct technique when using a nasal spray.
-Current evidence suggests that the best spray technique involves:¹
+To get the most benefit, use the correct technique when using a nasal spray.
+The best spray technique involves:

 - tilting the head forward